monicaedavidson/ActualGuessingGame/README-actualGuessingGame.txt

 This code is for the assignment, "Make your own Guessing Game."
-Collaborators are Monica Davidson.
-Brook Riggio helped with code format.
+Collaborators are Monica Davidson and also, Brook Riggio helped with code format.

 This code is designed for a user to guess my (Monica Davidson's) favorite city ("Seattle").